Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 * **Gain security** by not becoming a product or a "glass consumer", no fraud, trickery, invasion of privacy, spam, restrictions, politics, or malice possible
 * **Enjoy giving back** to society and grow your standing

 Equip yourself with sophisticated technology that is user friendly.
 Using |PM| will help stop feed the corporate monopolies, and your world becomes a fairer place.
-Your communities and loved ones will profit as well, leaving everyone with a good feeling.
+Your communities and loved ones will profit as well, leaving everyone with a good feeling because you can do something that is sustainable.

 *-You will feel like a champion!*

 Keep more money
 ----------------

-Do you know the desire to have enough food, ideally the healthy stuff?
+You know the desire to have the best food, ideally the healthy stuff?
 Another one is to have a decent home, ideally, one you are proud of.
-Not to forget, to have your body in the best physical and emotional shape possible.
+Not to forget, to have your body in the best possible physical and emotional shape.
 Additionally, to be good with your loved ones and your communities.
-And finally, to be able to fulfill dreams and give back the best you can.
-The icing on the cake—giving love and getting love.
+And finally, be able to fulfill dreams and give back the best you can.

 **Your desire to survive and thrive in today’s economy is bound to your very own finances.**